Asset Allocation Using RMDs

 First, if you are forced to sell equities from your brokerage account when the market is down, you can adjust your overall asset allocation and be fine.
 Fungible.

 As an example, think about this for a second:

 You need cash from your brokerage account, but it is 100% equities (as you might see if you have a good asset location strategy).
 So if the market is down and you sell stocks low, aren’t you committing the cardinal sin of investing by selling low and locking in losses?

 No, not really.
 Say you have bonds in your IRA.
-You can exchange some of those bonds into stocks while you sell the stocks in your brokerage account.
-So you have sold stocks, and then sold bonds and bought stocks.
+You can exchange some of those bonds for stocks while you sell the stocks in your brokerage account.
+So you have sold stocks and then sold bonds and bought stocks.
 That is [(-) stocks plus (-) bonds plus (+) stocks], which works out to just selling bonds!

-[The dark underbelly of fungibility is that you actually must calculate the after-tax equivalence to get your asset allocation the same as before, but that is complicated, and most don’t bother… Of course, suppose you want to bother.
-In that case, you might decrease your brokerage account by your capital gains rate and decrease your IRA by your effective tax rate, and then adjust your asset allocation accordingly, but then your head might explode.]
+[The dark underbelly of fungibility is that you must calculate the after-tax equivalence to get your asset allocation the same as before, but that is complicated, and most don’t bother… But, of course, suppose you want to bother.
+In that case, you might decrease your brokerage account by your capital gains rate, your IRA by your effective tax rate, and then adjust your asset allocation accordingly, but your head might explode.]

 But it is not the same if you are FORCED to take RMDs instead of choosing to take money from your brokerage account.